top of page

 Weight loss, especially rapid weight loss, can bring unexpected body image challenges.
 Whether it's navigating loose skin, grappling with a distorted self-perception, or feeling pressure to maintain an "ideal" body, I invite you to:

 • Challenge internalised anti-fat bias: We’ve absorbed harmful beliefs about weight.
 They can affect how a person feels about their own body or other people's bodies.
 Unlearning this is a big part of healing your relationship with food and body.
-It's not about pretending that fatphobia doesn’t exist, it's about recognising where these beliefs came from, how they’ve hurt you, and choosing to relate to your body with care, not shame.
+It's not about pretending that fatphobia doesn’t exist; it's about recognising where these beliefs came from, how they’ve hurt you, and choosing to relate to your body with care, not shame.

 • Practice body neutrality or appreciation: Shift focus from how your body looks to what it does for you.
 Appreciate its resilience, strength, and ability to carry you through life.